idabayev/DietMicroservice_ex2/README.md

 # DietMicroservice_ex2
 Ex 2 in Cloud Computing course
+# To RUN THE EXERCISE
+docker-compose up

+and if you want to rebuild
+docker-compose up --build

 # Meals Microservice
 For the Meals part, in Ex1 we used this batch to run the exercise: